aferaudo/osmud/README.md

 **N.B.
 This [osmud version](src/router-machine/README.md) is designed to work with eBPF-IoT**

+**Furhtmore, in eBPF mode you need to configure the interfaces involved.
+You can found an example in [src/etc/osmud_interface.conf](https://github.com/aferaudo/osmud/tree/test_external_device/src/etc/osmud_interface.conf)**

 ### Build OpenWRT, osMUD for OpenWRT, & osmud-dnsmasq for OpenWRT in Docker image
 This process sets up the OpenWRT build environment in a docker image to build the artifacts required to install on the router.
 The steps are: